synchronal/moar/README.md

 - `valid?` returns true if the URI has a host and scheme, and if it has a path, the path does not contain spaces.
 - `web_url?` returns true if the scheme is `http` or `https`.

+`Moar.Version`

+- `compare` is like `Version.compare/2` but normalizes the versions first.
+- `normalize` appends as many ".0" strings as necessary to create a string with major, minor, and patch numbers.